emdmed/triageapi/README.md

 --------------------------------------------------------------------------
 # How to use it

-0) Please use this header in all your requeststo acces the API:
+0) Please use this header in all your requests to acces the API:

 ```javascript
     headers: {"Authorization": "password"}